kiba/Writings/gaia/chp1_parallel_lives.md

 "What are you drawing a picture of?"
 Alice asked her five years old son as she looked over a picture that showed...a black ball?

-Her son tilted his head, before finally coming up with an answer.
+Her son's face scrunched up, as if he lost in thought, before finally coming up with an answer.
 "I don't know?"

 "You don't know?"
 For her part, she tilted her head.

-"I just don't know mama."
+"I don't know, mama."

 The boy continued on using black colors, or variation thereof.
 Though the drawing looked more like a malformed sphere instead of a perfect sphere.
 Many markings crossed the sphere itself.

-"Where did it come from?
-A picture?"
+"Where did that come from?
+From a book you read?"

 "No."

-"A book?"
+"Some other drawing?"

 "No."